hal/model-graph/docker/README.md

     docker-compose up
     ```

-- WildFly 9

-    ```bash
-    cd compose/wf9
-    docker-compose up
-    ```

 ### All WildFly Versions

-There's also a docker compose script which starts all Neo4j instances with the model graph databases for WildFly 9, 10 and 11.
+There's also a docker compose script which starts all Neo4j instances with the model graph databases of the last three WildFly versions.
 This is especially useful if you want to compare resources between different WildFly versions.

 ```bash
 cd compose